Sleigh Ride: Details

-Leroy Anderson's own 1950 recording of "Sleigh Ride" on Decca reached Cashbox's bestsellers' chart when re-released in 1952.
+Leroy Anderson's own recording of "Sleigh Ride" was made on September 11, 1950, and was released on his album "Leroy Anderson Conducts His Own Compositions" on the Decca label in 1951.
+Also released that year as a 78-rpm single, then reissued as a 45-rpm single the following year when it reached #26 on the Cash Box bestsellers' chart.

 The main melody of "Sleigh Ride" was used, but without crediting Anderson, as the main theme of Victor Young's score for the 1949 Western Streets of Laredo.
-Mitchell Parish worked with Young at this approximate time, writing the lyrics for Young's version of Hoagy Carmichael's previously instrumental "Stardust."
-In 1950, The Andrews Sisters recorded the first vocal version of "Sleigh Ride", using the lyrics Parish had written.
-Although "Sleigh Ride" is often associated with Christmas and appears on Christmas compilation albums, its lyrics do not mention any holidays.
-(Certain recordings, such as those by the Carpenters, Walter Schumann, and Air Supply, substitute "Christmas party" instead of "birthday party" in the song's bridge.)
+Mitchell Parish worked with Young at this approximate time, writing the lyrics for Young's recording of Hoagy Carmichael's previously instrumental "Stardust."
+In 1950, the Andrews Sisters recorded the first vocal version of "Sleigh Ride", using the lyrics Parish had written.
+Although the song is often associated with Christmas and appears on Christmas compilation albums, its lyrics do not mention any holidays.

 The piece is noted for the sounds of a horse clip-clopping, and a whip used to get the horse moving.
 In most performances, a percussionist provides these sounds on temple blocks and a slapstick, respectively.
 Toward the end of the piece, a trumpet imitates the sound of a horse whinnying.

 According to the American Society of Composers, Authors and Publishers (ASCAP), "Sleigh Ride" consistently ranks as one of the top 10 most-performed songs written by ASCAP members.
-ASCAP named "Sleigh Ride" the most popular piece of Christmas music in the U.S. between 2009–2012 based on performance data from over 2,500 radio stations.
+ASCAP named "Sleigh Ride" the most popular piece of Christmas music in the U.S. between 2009 and 2012 based on performance data from over 2,500 radio stations.
 Anderson's recording remains the most popular instrumental version, while Johnny Mathis's has become the most popular vocal version.

-Steve Metcalf says "'Sleigh Ride'... has been performed and recorded by a wider array of musical artists than any other piece in the history of Western music."
+Biographer Steve Metcalf said, "'Sleigh Ride'... has been performed and recorded by a wider array of musical artists than any other piece in the history of Western music."

-"Sleigh Ride" is in seven-part rondo form.
-The first rondo episode utilizes an unusual, unprepared modulation to the mediant, then the supertonic.
+"Sleigh Ride" is written in seven-part rondo form (though performers sometimes omit the final B section, effectively rendering it a five-part rondo).

 The Ronettes version

 "Sleigh Ride" was covered by the American girl group the Ronettes.
-The Phil Spector-produced recording has become the most popular version outside the traditional pop standard genre, charting yearly in Billboard's Top Ten U.S. Holiday 100 and was #26 in 2018 in the Hot 100.
-After achieving a new peak of ten in 2021, it became the group's second-highest chart hit in the US after "Be My Baby".
+The Phil Spector-produced recording has become the most popular version outside the traditional pop standard genre, charting yearly in Billboard's Top Ten U.S. Holiday 100 and reaching #8 in 2023 in its 26th week in the Hot 100.
+After achieving a new peak of 8 in 2023, it became the group's second-highest chart hit in the US after "Be My Baby".
 It features the well-known "Ring-a-ling-a-ling, ding-dong-ding" background vocals, and the clip-clop and whinny of a horse at its beginning and end.
 Both bridge sections were omitted from this version, leaving only the refrains intact.